-Do you want to grow as an artist of fine arts?
-Would you like to expand your skills and extend your knowledge and insight into the art of painting?
-Do you want to know how to grow as an artist of an art that has been reinvented all over the world?
 Today it is important for artists to conduct experiments, to understand how perception psychology, cognition and imagination work.
 To learn how to convert ideas into images and to get your message across to the public.
+Oder our brochure here.

-That is why you will spend a lot of time during this programme in Painting from Hanze University of Applied Sciences, Groningen on viewpoints of past, present and future and on the relations between perception and cognition, image and language, stable and unstable media, old and new technology, art and science.
+That is why you will spend a lot of time during this Painting programme at Hanze University of Applied Sciences, Groningen on viewpoints of past, present and future and on the relations between perception and cognition, image and language, stable and unstable media, old and new technology, art and science.
 You will also learn about local and global forms of society.
 Together with the other students you will explore charted and uncharted territories, sharing views and ideas and learning from each other.

 You will find yourself in the company of students who come from different countries and cultures and various backgrounds.
 What you all share is a fascination for painting.
 You wish to bring your artistic work to a higher level.
 Together you will develop a critical view of the world and of your influence as an artist.
 This will help you to foster your artistic vision as well as your understanding of the impact of your work on society.
 You will grow as an individual painter as well as an artistic professional in a society that is rapidly changing.